RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 #### <b>Amicus Briefs were Filed with 97 Organizations and Experts Supporting Amber Heard's Appeal Directly.</b>
 - <b>1st Amendment and Anti-Abuse points were filed</b> -- E.g., The issues of abuse from their <b><i>vantage point</b></i> as opinion, rejected jury instructions on <i>types</i> of abuse and <b><i>Amber Heard's purpose of Advocacy with an Opinion Editorial on Public Concern.</i></b>

-- Previous Repository on mainly online social media impacts <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots"</a><br>
+- A Previous Repository was on mainly online social media impacts <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots">"Amber_Heard_Disinformation_Operations_Bots"</a><br>
-More Updated Data from Social Media can be found on Kaggle (especially during and after) - which has not been analyzed or processed:
+More Updated Data from Social Media can be found on Kaggle, especially during and after, which has not been analyzed or processed:
 <br> https://www.kaggle.com/amberhearddata/datasets

 <i>“The truth is like a lion.
 You don't have to defend it.
 Let it loose.
 It will defend itself.” ― Saint Augustine</i><br>